-One of the biggest mistakes marketers can make is to use language that represents their creativity rather than the language used by their ideal clients.
+One of the biggest mistakes marketers can make is to use language that represents their creativity rather than the language used by their ideal customers.

-It is critical that you do your homework and speak the language that your ideal clients use.
+It is critical that you do your homework and speak the language that your ideal customers use.
 Using the same language is incredibly important for two reasons.

-First, if your keywords do not match the terms that your clients use in searches, they will not be able to find you, and the best way to know the words and phrases your ideal clients use it to:
+First, if your keywords do not match the terms that your customers use in searches, they will not be able to find you, and the best way to know the words and phrases your ideal customers use it to:

-- Listen to the language used by your current ideal clients in person, on the phone, and on social media.
+- Listen to the language used by your current ideal customers in person, on the phone, and on social media.

 - Pay attention to the language used when a prospect approaches you to learn more about what you have to offer.

 - Use the answers to the questions asked by your prospects.